My One-Person-Company Bet: Who Gets Paid First in China?

 For me, this thesis becomes durable only if three things show up in the data: retention, monetisation, and operating proof.

-As of the date of publication, I hold positions in Tencent (HKEX: 0700), Alibaba (HKEX: 9988), China Mobile (HKEX: 0941), China Telecom (HKEX: 0728), China Unicom (HKEX: 0762) and Kingdee (HKEX: 0268).
+As of the date of publication, I hold positions in Tencent (HKEX: 0700), Alibaba (HKEX: 9988), China Mobile (HKEX: 0941), China Telecom (HKEX: 0728), China Unicom (HKEX: 0762), and Kingdee International Software Group (HKEX: 0268).
 Positions may change after publication without notice.
-This is disclosure, not a recommendation.
+Cohong Lane is a periodical publication made generally available to the public; this is disclosure of my positions, not a recommendation to buy, sell, or hold any securities.
 Full disclaimer · About Philip.

 Very interesting insights on the future of work and how ordinary people are going to use AI, i think that's where China differs from the rest of the world where AI is being used for executing the mundane day to day work and hence the high demand for STEM